vertica/VerticaPy/docs/source/examples_business_smart_meters.rst

         expr2 = ["humidity", "temperature"],
     )
     res = sm_consumption_weather.head(100)
-    html_file = open("/project/data/VerticaPy/docs/figures/examples_sm_consumption_weather_table.html", "w")
+    html_file = open("SPHINX_DIRECTORY/figures/examples_sm_consumption_weather_table.html", "w")
     html_file.write(res._repr_html_())
     html_file.close()

 .. raw:: html
-    :file: /project/data/VerticaPy/docs/figures/examples_sm_consumption_weather_table.html
+    :file: SPHINX_DIRECTORY/figures/examples_sm_consumption_weather_table.html

 Segmenting Latitude & Longitude using Clustering
 +++++++++++++++++++++++++++++++++++++++++++++++++

 The dataset 'sm_meters' is pretty important.
 In particular, the type of residence is probably a good predictor for electricity usage.
 We can create clusters of the different regions with k-means clustering based on longitude and latitude.
-Let's find the most suitable 'k' using an elbow curve and scatter plot.
+Let's find the most suitable ``k`` using an elbow curve and scatter plot.

 .. code-block:: python